-This includes events held by an EU institution.
+This includes events hosted by an EU institution.

-6) for journeys undertaken for medical reasons:
+6) for journeys undertaken for medical treatment:

-- certificate from a medical doctor (designated by the consulate) and/or a medical institution that the claimed necessary medical treatment is not available in the applicant's country of origin - an official document of the receiving medical institution confirming that it can perform the specific medical treatment and the patient will be accepted accordingly - proof of sufficient financial means to pay for the medical treatment and related expenses; - proof of prepayment of the treatment; - any other correspondence between the sending medical doctor and the receiving hospitals, if available.
+- certificate from a medical doctor (designated by the consulate) and/or a medical institution; - an official document of the receiving medical institution confirming that it can perform the specific medical treatment and the patient will be accepted accordingly;

+- proof of sufficient financial means to pay for the medical treatment and related expenses; - proof of prepayment of the treatment; - any other correspondence between the sending medical doctor and the receiving hospitals, if available.